What If We Made the World Our Valentine?

 It should come as no surprise that the significance was not intentional.

-He let me pick the puzzle.
-It didn’t really matter to me, but he liked tech and globalist themes.
-So I thought the one about space would be good.
 The puzzle premise seemed to draw inspiration from space tales of recent memory, like Wall-E and Interstellar.
-Basically it involved a last-ditch endeavour to save a world at risk of collapse.
+Basically it involved a last-ditch endeavour to save a world at risk of collapse (also themes that he was into, so it was perfect).

-However, at the end, our Breakout guide walked us through the last few steps of the puzzle so that we (ok, I mean “I”) wouldn’t die of curiosity.
-At the very end, we discovered that (spoiler alert) the space station was doomed.
-And he would have to choose to either:
+However, at the end, our escape room guide walked us through the last few steps of the puzzle so that we (ok, I) wouldn’t die of curiosity.
+At the very end, we discovered that the space station was doomed either way.
+Based on our prior choices and the gameplay, I was the one who would be trapped.
+So he would have had to make a choice, alone.

-- send the plant sample back to earth and have a pretty reasonable (but not 100%) chance to save humanity from its current situation, or
+- send the plant sample back to earth with the activated capsule, and have a pretty reasonable (but not 100%) chance to save humanity from its current situation, thus sacrificing us both, or

-- use the activated capsule to send me back with a higher likelihood of reaching home, but leave the fate of humanity to chance for a while longer.
+- use the capsule to send me back with a higher likelihood of reaching home, but leave the fate of humanity to chance for a while longer, sacrificing only himself.

 I remember secretly musing over our ice cream if I ought to be flattered or offended, that he did not feel the need to ask if I would consent to be sacrificed.